sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 >[!NOTE]
 >
->These capabilities are currently in **beta** , and subject to frequent updates and modifications without notification.
+>Subdomain delegation from the Control Panel is currently in beta, and subject to frequent updates and modifications without notification.

 ## Full subdomain delegation {#full-subdomain-delegation}